countr/website/src/pages/terms.md

 ## 9. Governing Law {#governing-law}

-Any claim related to Promise Solutions' Website shall be governed by the laws of no without regards to its conflict of law provisions.
+Any claim related to Promise Solutions' Website shall be governed by the laws without regards to its conflict of law provisions.